yoasif/yoasif.github.io/_posts/2022-06-19-killing-the-page-action-api-in-firefox-manifest-v3-is-a-mistake.markdown

 These changes seem to be prompted by the related change in Chrome.
 Google [says](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-migration/#action-api-unification):

-><small>In Manifest V2, there were two different APIs to implement actions: `browser_action` and `page_action`.
-These APIs filled distinct roles when they were introduced, but over time they've become redundant so in Manifest V3 we are unifying them into as single `action` API.<small>
+> In Manifest V2, there were two different APIs to implement actions: `browser_action` and `page_action`.
+These APIs filled distinct roles when they were introduced, but over time they've become redundant so in Manifest V3 we are unifying them into as single `action` API.

 I can certainly understand why Google might say that, since the screenshots in their [documentation](https://developer.chrome.com/docs/extensions/reference/pageAction/) show that Chrome has *already* made pageActions redundant to browserActions, since the icons for pageActions appear alongside the address bar in Chrome, rather than *inside it* like in Firefox.